Rakantor/torii-srs-public/README.md

 ### Questions

-For help, support and general questions, please use our community chat.
+For help, support and general questions, please use the contact form in the web app or contact us at support@torii-srs.com.
 The issue list of this repo is **exclusively** for reporting bugs, suggesting enhancements and requesting features.